Healthy Homes Assessment Newlands

 • Is there adequate drainage and draught stopping?

-The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch now and schedule your rental property house assessment.
+The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling could be significant for property managers and landlords.
+For specialist advice, call now and schedule your rental property home evaluation.

 home assessments for rental properties